vitchyr/torch-rl/README.md

 # torch-rl
-This is a Torch 7 package the implements a few reinforcement learning algorithms.
+This is a Torch 7 package that implements a few reinforcement learning algorithms.
 So far, we've only implemented Q-learning.

 This documentation is intended to mostly to give a high-level idea of what each